At least 70 dead in an Israeli attack on a refugee camp in Gaza

 Monday, December 25, 2023, 2:13 p.m.

-At least 70 people were killed and dozens injured last night in an Israeli airstrike on the Al Maghazi refugee camp in the central Gaza Strip.
-“It is a new massacre committed by the »Israeli« occupation army in the Al Maghazi field, where they bombed 4 inhabited houses belonging to the Muslim, Salim, Nawasira and Abu Rahma families,” reported the spokesperson for the Ministry of Health – controlled by Hamas-, Ashraf al Qudra.
+Gaza experienced one of the deadliest nights on Sunday after the Israeli army bombings that left a hundred victims.
+At least seventy people were killed and dozens injured in an airstrike by the Jewish State on the Al-Maghazi refugee camp in the central Gaza Strip.
+“It is a new massacre committed by the occupation,” reported the spokesman for the Ministry of Health – controlled by Hamas -, Ashraf al-Qidra, who called “to all countries in the free world to put pressure on the criminal occupation to stop the war of genocide.
+According to the official, many of the victims were women and children.

-The spokesman also accused Israeli troops of bombing the main road that links several refugee camps in the central area of the enclave “to hinder the access of ambulances and civil defense to the different places.”
+“The walls and curtains fell on us,” said a man who had survived the assault.
+“I approached my four-year-old son but the only thing I found were stones,” he stressed.

-“We call on all countries of the free world to put pressure on the criminal occupation to stop the war of genocide committed by the occupation army against our Palestinian people and against children, women and civilians,” Qudra said.
+Another eight people were reportedly killed when Jewish planes and tanks carried out dozens of airstrikes against houses and roads in nearby Al-Bureij and Al-Nusseirat, where Israeli troops ordered their evacuation last Friday, Qidra said.
+“The occupation artillery shelled agricultural land in Nusseirat, wounding several citizens, while others were killed and wounded in another bombardment aimed at the southern region,” reported the official Palestinian agency Wafa, which also reported artillery attacks on residential buildings in the city of Deir al-balah.

 #dead #Israeli #attack #refugee #camp #Gaza